robotframework/robotframework/doc/userguide/src/SupportingTools/Tidy.rst

 Alternative execution
 ~~~~~~~~~~~~~~~~~~~~~

-Although ``tidy`` is used only with Python in the synopsis above, it works
+Although Tidy is used only with Python in the synopsis above, it works
 also with Jython and IronPython.
-In the synopsis ``tidy`` is executed as
+In the synopsis Tidy is executed as
 an installed module (`python -m robot.tidy`), but it can be run also as
 a script::